 For the items tested, no instances of noncompliance with Chapter 298A.8 of the Code of Iowa and Iowa Administrative Rule 281-12.6(1), for moneys in the student activity fund which should be used to support only the extracurricular and co-curricular activities offered as part of the District's educational program were noted.

 15. Disbursements

-During our audit, out of sixty-six invoices tested, we noted the following:
+During our audit, out of sixty-four invoices tested, we noted the following:

-• Eleven general fund and four student activity fund payments where the orders were made prior to acquiring an approved purchase order.
+• Ten general fund and one school nutrition fund payments where the orders were made prior to acquiring an approved purchase order.